MachTech008/JS-QuickStart/JS-QuickStart.md

 * Hard Drive: 250GB recommended
 * Operating System: Windows 7 or higher

-Overview:
-1. SET UP CHOCOLATEY
- * Chocolatey is the package manager for Windows.
-You'll use it to install various software componets on your workstation.

-2. INSTALL THE SOFTWARE
+1. Select the Windows and start menu, begin typing cmd.exe.
+This will search for the command prompt.

+2. Right-click the Command Prompt to run cmd *as administrator* This will open a plain windows command line (cmd.exe) as administrator.

+3. Click "YES" to the resulting permission prompt.

+4. Copy and paste the commands in column 1 below into the command prompt window.

 <em> If you encounter any issues during the installation process check whether you are running cmd as administrator.
 Entering the chocolatey installation command in any kind of Unix shell will result in a failure.
 Be sure to use plain cmd.exe program for the installation. </em> <br>

-3. DOWNLOAD ARCHANIST <br>
-4. POST-INSTALLATION CONFIGURATION<br>
-5. INSTALL OPTIONAL SOFTWARE<br>

-* Select the In the Windows and start menu, start typing cmd.exe.
-* Right click it and select "Run as administrator".

-This will fire up a plain windows command line (cmd.exe) as administrator
-<em> Now you're ready to copy the following command into the command line.</em>

 | Command       | Result       |
 |:------------- |:-------------|